College Rankings are Flawed

 At MatchCollege, we use a simple methodology to ascertain a top or best college program.
 The data is objective leaving you to determine what is best for you.
 If you want a small school in the southwest, you can sort by geographic location and school enrollment numbers.
 From that list, you can further investigate programs that work for you by requesting free information from accredited colleges and universities.

-Methodology: At MatchCollege, we work diligently to provide quality information to help current and prospective college students best navigate the college landscape.
-To that end, we use the following trusted sources of information throughout our website including: NCES, The U.S. Department of Education, Carnegie Classification, BLS, and the U.S. Census Bureau.
-In order to be listed as a great school on the MatchCollege website, schools must qualify using a variety of scoring factors including: student-faculty ratio, tuition, graduation rate, financial aid, counseling services, loan default rate, acceptance rate, and the MatchCollege peer-based metric tool.
+Methodology: At MatchCollege, rankings utilize trusted data sources including: NCES, The U.S. Department of Education, Carnegie Classification, BLS, and the U.S. Census Bureau.
+Top rankings are achieved via factors such as: student-faculty ratio, tuition, graduation rate, financial aid, counseling services, loan default rate, acceptance rate, and the MatchCollege peer-based metric tool.

 We urge students and parents to complete our College Roadmap checklist and keep your priorities separate from the hall of mirrors that national rankings have become.
 The best is yet to come!
 For additional resources, make sure to visit MatchCollege and subscribe to our blog for the latest in college information.